Blakexx/439TestFetcher/README.md

 ## Configuring the Options file

-Edit the `options.txt` file to contain the following information:
+Edit the `options.json` file to contain the following information:

 `"projectPath"`: The absolute local path where you with the create the test files

 `"testName"`: The name of the tests you are fetching

 `"gitUrl"`: The git repo where the tests are stored

+`"websiteUrl"`: The url of the website where specific tests are stored

 `"fetchAll"`: Whether or not all tests will be fetched